hallzy/go-git-radar/README.md

 * If any tests are failing after your change, the code must be fixed before it will be merged (this may just be fixing the test if the expected behaviour of the code has changed).

+### Versioning

+Release version numbers are based on the date of release: `vYY.MM.x`.
+For example, version `v21.2.3` would be the third release in February of 2021.

 ### Branching